edmundhung/conform/docs/ja/api/zod/coerceFormValue.md

   }),
   {
     defaultCoercion: {
-      // To trim the value for all string-based fields
+      // Trim the value for all string-based fields
       // e.g. `z.string()`, `z.number()` or `z.boolean()`
       string: (value) => {
         if (typeof value !== 'string') {